khaudio/creature_adventures/Rules.md

 # Artifacts

 `Artifacts` are game modifiers that are less powerful than `Sigils` and are not required for victory.
-Artifacts can be purchased using `Attribute Points`.
-All players can purchase all items; i.e., unlike `Sigils`, the number of available `Artifacts` is not finite.
+Artifacts can be purchased using materials.
+All players can purchase all items; i.e., unlike `Sigils`, there is no limit to the number of `Artifacts` a player may have.

 ## **Fortify**

 `Fortify` allows a player to begin defensive combat with `Brace`, even if the opponent has the `Sigil of Speed`.

-- Level 1 (Cost: 1 `Attribute Points`)

-    Roll to `Brace` before the first attack

-- Level 2 (Cost: 2 `Attribute Points`)

-    Roll to `Brace` or `Dodge` before the first attack

-- Level 3 (Cost: 3 `Attribute Points`)

-    Begin every defensive encounter by temporarily healing one creature for 30% HP.
-When the encounter is over, the creature loses the temporary HP.

 ## **Tailwind**

 `Tailwind` allows the player to roll twice for movement.
-Only one roll may be used to move across the board; i.e., if a player rolls a 4 and then 8, they may choose to move 8 spaces, discarding the roll of 4.
+Only one roll may be used to move across the board; i.e., if a player rolls a 2 and then 6, they may choose to move 6 spaces, discarding the roll of 2.

-- Level 1 (Cost: 2 `Attribute Points`)

 ## **Ascension**

 `Ascension` swaps any two players' positions on the game board.
 It can only be used once per charge; i.e., once a player uses `Ascension`, they must purchase another one using more `Attribute Points`.
 Furthermore, the player receives `Astral Sickness` after casting, and cannot use `Ascension` on the next turn.

-- Level 1 (Cost: 3 `Attribute Points` per charge)

 ## **Quiet Shoes**